-Another clear example of how the mindsets view different worlds, is how managers respond when presented with an idea or an issue.
-CC managers will delve into their experience (past) for similar situations and then apply this to the issue at hand.
-Decisions, then are made by the CC’s mindset using Herbert Simon’s (in Cristofaro, M. 2017) conceptualizations.
-IM managers will use the time heuristic differently: they will consider future outcomes of their decisions and then decide based on the desired future.
-One comic instance observed when the local news featured a governmental political crisis, which could have an effect on a big project for the company.
-A CC manager stated “so what’s new?
-We had similar cases in the past, what we need to do is sit and wait, it won’t take long.”
-An IM manager commented on the same crisis “Wow, this opens up plenty of alternatives, I will ask for a budgetary meeting, to find how can we benefit.”
-While the reader may easily ascribe this to a pessimist-optimist difference (and perhaps you are right!) this use of time frames overlaps the ones used by managers responding to how they react to employees presenting an idea.
-A CC manager would state, “I know in the past something similar failed, so what’s the use?” while a IM manager would state, “Imagine what could happen if this works!, let’s see what we need at hand now to test this.”
+Another clear example of how people with these different mindsets view the world pertains to how they respond when presented with an idea or issue.
+C&C managers draw on their past experiences in similar situations and apply it to the issue at hand.
+C&C managers make decisions using Herbert Simon’s conceptualizations.
+IM managers use the time heuristic differently: they consider the potential outcomes of their decisions and make a decision based on the desired future.
+One humorous instance was observed when the local news featured a governmental and political crisis that could have impact a large project for the company.
+A C&C manager said, “So what’s new?
+We had similar cases in the past.
+What we need to do is sit and wait.
+It won’t take long.”
+An IM manager commented on the same crisis “Wow, this opens up plenty of alternatives.
+I will ask for a budgetary meeting, to find out how can we benefit.”
+This could easily be ascribed to a difference between pessimism and optimism (and perhaps be correct!)
+However, this use of time frames parallels the ones managers use in responding to employees who present an idea.
+A C&C manager stated, for example, “I know in the past something similar failed, so what’s the use?” while an IM manager said, “Imagine what could happen if this works!
+Let’s see what we now need to test this.”

-Risk taking is in the eye of the beholder
+Risk-taking

-“Risk management,” “Mitigation” and “Damage Control” appeared often in the responses of C&C managers.
+Risk-taking is in the eye of the beholder.
+The C&C managers often used phrases such as risk management, mitigation, and damage control.
 They viewed their role as minimizing risks.
-IM managers spoke about the excitement of dealing with risks: “I like those adrenaline spikes,” “I did not realize how complex the issue would become, in retrospective it was an incredible experience.”
+IM managers spoke about the excitement of dealing with risks: “I like those adrenaline spikes,” “I did not realize how complex the issue would become.
+In retrospect, it was an incredible experience.”

-Data analyses surfaced that while CC managers apply risk avoidance tools, IM managers embrace risks, almost as if they are risk prone.
+Data analyses showed that while C&C managers utilize risk avoidance tools, IM managers embrace risks.

-Mistakes were made, now what?
+Mistakes were made: Now what?
+The meanings given to mistakes at work/Approaches to mistakes made at work

 Another prominent difference between the mindsets was the approach to errors.
-While both samples clearly stated that in the complex project environment they were working, errors are inevitable and “the best way to avoid mistakes is to do nothing,” different mindsets view errors at work very differently and react (even emotionally) differently towards its occurrence.
+People from both samples clearly stated that in the complex environment in which they manage projects, errors are inevitable and “the best way to avoid mistakes is to do nothing”.
+However, managers with the two types of mindsets view work errors very differently and this affects ow they react (even emotionally) towards the occurrence of errors.

-CC mangers perceived mistakes as a nuance and their role to manage risk taking and minimize the occurrence of mistakes and once, they happen they ask questions like why this happened? and who was in charge? and proceed to take 2 parallel actions: “do damage control” and find ways “to avoid future mistakes.”
-They expressed pain and stress just of thinking about dealing with mistakes.
-Usually, their approach to avoid future mistakes were jolt down a normative and inform everybody to avoid this in the future.
+C&C managers perceived mistakes as a nuisance.
+They see their role as managing risk-taking and minimizing the occurrence of mistakes.
+When mistakes do happen they ask why it happened and who was in charge.
+They proceed to take two parallel courses of action: damage control and finding ways to avoid future mistakes.
+They expressed pain and stress even when speaking about dealing with mistakes.
+Usually, their approach to avoid future mistakes were to jot down a normative and inform everybody to avoid this in the future.

-IM managers viewed risks as “it comes with the territory” and mistakes as “if you cannot take the heat, get out of the kitchen.”
-Once mistakes do happen, they embrace them with a sense of curiosity, they ask questions like: how did this happen? and leverage them to extract lessons, which they would like to discuss with other team members, as for their view on the case.
-While discussing managers attitudes toward errors we detected an attitude of this is interesting, let’s see how can I deal with it.
+IM managers view risks as part of the territory.
+Regarding mistakes, they adopt the motto: “if you can’t take the heat, get out of the kitchen.”
+When mistakes happen, they embrace them with a sense of curiosity.
+They ask how mistakes happen, then leverage it to extract lessons, which they discuss with their team members and ask for their view on the situation.
+When the managers were discussing their attitudes toward errors during the interviews, we noted that the IM managers had an attitude that mistakes were interesting, and they wanted to figure out how to deal with them.